rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/running-database-migrations-on-deployment-for-fargate-containers.md

 We have two data sources that define the contents of the task definition.
 Then we have the task definition itself that uses this data along with IAM roles to create an ECS task that we can run on demand.

 The important thing to note here is that while this task definition is very similar to the one we use to run the actual app containers, this one is not part of an overarching ECS service.
 That means that it will not be run automatically, or restarted if it stops for any reason.
-This is desirable since we're essentially using it in a throwaway fashion.
+This is desirable since we’re essentially using it in a throwaway fashion.

-The actual content of the task definition should be very similar to whatever you have for your app containers, with one difference - the container definition will most probably have to override the default Docker command that you've defined in your Dockerfile:
+The actual content of the task definition should be very similar to whatever you have for your app containers, with one difference - the container definition will most probably have to override the default Docker command that you’ve defined in your Dockerfile:

 ```json
 "command": [